 Investors ready to pounce on opportunities: Survey

-Written on the 7th of September 2011 by Michael Matusik - Matusik Property Insights
+Written on the 7 September 2011 by Michael Matusik - Matusik Property Insights

 Ready, steady, go!
 That’s the general message we got from our recent online survey of residential property investors.

 The survey confirmed the typical optimistic nature of investors, with most believing that the present market presents great buying opportunities - and in many cases, unrepeatable purchase prices.

 This market appears set and ready to pounce.

 Half of our respondents own between 2 and 5 investment properties and almost a third own just one.
 Two-thirds have no intention of selling any of their properties for at least five years, and 76% plan to buy more residential properties in the future.

 Now, let’s briefly recall the property clock, with 12 representing the market peak – a vendor’s market with strong price growth, rising sales and improving yields.
 And six representing the market bottom – a buyer’s market with stagnant or falling prices; falling sales and uncompetitive yields.